GoodDay360/Tempest-Launcher/README.md

 - Transparent Skin Support
 - Your cape also support Elytra( If your Cape included elytra)
 # Future plans
-- Add Minecraft premium account support.
+- Add Minecraft premium account support
 # Please read
 - Keep it in mind that this program is pre-released.
 If you found any unexpected error/bugs, please report it at [Issues](https://github.com/GoodDay360/Tempest-Launccher/issues)
 - This program doesn't have any certificate associate with window, Window Defend might delete the file.
-Turn off window Defender if the program isn't working.
+Turn off Window Defender if the program isn't working or you can add [Exclusions](https://github.com/GoodDay360/Tempest-Launccher/issues) to Window Defender
 # Previews